FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

     """
     Returns the historic Value at Risk at a specified level If not explicitely defined, level = 5%
-    Takes pandas DataFrame or Series
+    Takes pandas DataFrame or Series of returns
     """
     if isinstance(r, pd.DataFrame):
         return r.aggregate(var_historic, level=level)